balakreshnan/Samples2022/SynapseSpark/parquetfilesize.md

-# Optimize file size in Spark
+# Optimize parquet file size in Spark and ingest into Azure data explorer

 ## Optimize parquet file size in 1GB chunks for analytics